-IN THE REAL WORLD I am a widowed mom of 7, yes seven, kids ranging from 1-20 years old.
+IN THE REAL WORLD I am a widowed mom of 7, yes seven, kids ranging from 1-21 years old

-ITRW I gave birth to one, adopted four and have permanent legal custody to two of the creatures that call me mommy.
+ITRW I gave birth to one, adopted five and have permanent legal custody one of the creatures that call me mommy.

-ITRW my almost grown daughter is bipolar.
+ITRW my 18 yr old is bipolar.
 We call that being female.
 She opted not to be medicated so there are days she is a real peach to be around.
 If you dont like it, go away.
 She lives here.

-ITRW one of my people to loves dressing up, do his hair and make up and show the world who he is.
+ITRW one of my people loves to dress up, do his hair and make up and show the world who he is.
 Now that his age has hit the double digits, its "my job" to "correct" his behavior.
 Yeah, that doesnt work for us.
 Again, he lives here.
 If you dont like it we have several doors.
 Feel free to use one.

 ITRW four of my kids were born addicted to drugs.
 Two have a real (genetic) possibility of developing metal illness later.
 One may live an "alternate" lifestyle.

 ITRW nothing is easy.
 Its messy.
 Its chaotic.
 Its often a total disaster ... but its real.
 Its life.
 Its who we are, and I wouldnt change one minute of this crazy, chaotic, disastrous, wonderful life.
 They have opened my eyes and taught me things I would never have been able to learn from books.